tinted-theming/home/builder.md

 A _scheme system_ generally consists of a styling guide and schemes.
 For example the base16 [styling guide](./styling.md) and [schemes](https://github.com/tinted-theming/base16-schemes).

 A _template_ is a mustache file which acts as a blueprint; it represents how to translate the scheme into an application's desired format.
-For example: the [base16-vim template](https://github.com/tinted-theming/base16-vim/blob/main/templates/default.mustache) is used to convert a _base16 scheme_ into a vim colorscheme.
+For example: the [base16-emacs template](https://github.com/tinted-theming/base16-emacs/blob/main/templates/default.mustache) is used to convert a _base16 scheme_ into an Emacs theme.

 A _builder_ (or theme builder) is a tool which transforms color schemes and templates into application specific configuration.
 These are primarily targeted at template maintainers or users who build other theme-related tooling.